c19witness/uk-covid19-inquiry/2023-11-29_module-2/1_Dame_Jenny_Harries.rst

 "The evidence base for their use in community settings was, and still is to some degree, uncertain."

-Professor, is it fair to say that your own personal view in fact remained that there wasn't any convincing evidence that face coverings, that is not sort of PPE used in healthcare settings, but the sort of home-made, if you like, fabric face coverings used in community settings, that there wasn't any convincing evidence that they were helpful?
+Professor, is it fair to say that your own personal view in fact remained that there wasn't any convincing evidence that :outline:`face coverings`. that is not sort of PPE used in healthcare settings, but the sort of home-made, if you like, fabric :outline:`face coverings` used in community settings, that there wasn't any convincing evidence that they were helpful?

 **Dame Harries**: Not all the way through, no, and depending on what sort of face covering you had -- and this is the problem with the evidence, because much of the evidence -- there was a Lancet paper that was very heavily awaited during the pandemic -- was predominantly papers not in community settings or -- it was very difficult to dissociate the effectiveness of the face covering from other infection prevention control or NPIs.
 So I think that's why we have a difficult evidence base.